-- 2 Tablespoon Boiling Water
+2 Tablespoon Boiling Water

-- To start the base, place the butter and first measure of sweetened condensed milk in a small pot and warm over a low heat.
+- For the base, place butter and first measure of sweetened condensed milk in a small pot and warm over a low heat.

-- Crush the biscuits in a food processor or with a rolling pin and add to a large bowl
+- Blitz the biscuits in a food processor and cut the lollies into small pieces, then add to a large bowl.

-- Press the lolly log mixture firm across the base of the tin to cover, then place in the fridge or freezer while you make the topping
+- Press the lolly log mixture firmly over base of prepared tin, then place in the fridge or freezer while you make the filling.

-- In a small bowl or ramekin, pour in the boiling water and sprinkle the gelatine over top, mix to devolve and then set aside to cool slightly.
+- In a small bowl or ramekin, pour in the boiling water and sprinkle the gelatin over top, mix to devolve and then set aside to cool slightly.

 - Turning the mixer down, slowly pour in the gelatine mix and coconut extract before giving one last blast for about another 5 minutes to blitz out anymore lumps.

-- Pour topping over your lolly log base, smooth and then chill for around 3-4 hours.
-Boom!
+- Pour filling over top of prepared lolly log base, smooth and then chill for around 3-4 hours.

 - An optional final touch is when you take your cheesecake out of it's tin, you can pat desiccated coconut around the sides of the base.
-Just like a real lolly log
+Just like a real lolly log.
+Enjoy.